Efficient Detection of Communities with Significant Overlaps in Networks: Partial Community Merger Algorithm: Benchmarking

-Figure~\ref{fig:nmi}(b) shows the dependence of the performance on $\left<c\right>$, which controls the expected number of communities that a vertex belongs to.
+Fig.~\ref{fig:nmi}(b) shows the dependence of the performance on $\left<c\right>$, which controls the expected number of communities that a vertex belongs to.
 A larger $\left<c\right>$ corresponds to more edges connecting the communities and thus a denser and more complex network.
+The performance of DEMON is far worse than the other methods (similar to what is shown in Fig.~\ref{fig:nmi}(a)) and the result is not shown.
 For a system with $n=10^{4}$ members, the accuracy of OSLOM falls rapidly with increasing $\left<c\right>$.
 For PCMA, the accuracy remains high throughout, with a slight drop due to the finite size of the network instead of $\left<c\right>$.
 This is verified by the performance of PCMA in a bigger system of $n=10^{5}$ (circles in Fig.~\ref{fig:nmi}(b)).
 Recall that many existing algorithms become invalid in problems that a vertex may belong to many communities, but PCMA handles them well.